Meningococcal Disease

 Who should get the meningococcal vaccines?

-All children ages 11 through 12 years should receive meningococcal vaccine (MenACWY) followed by a booster dose at age 16 years.
-Vaccination is also recommended for all adolescents ages 13 through 18 years who did not receive a dose at age 11-12 years.
+All children ages 11 through 12 years should receive the MenACWY vaccine followed by a booster dose at age 16 years.
+Catch-up vaccination is also recommended for all adolescents ages 13 through 18 years of age who did not receive a dose at 11-12 years of age.

-Individuals ages 2 months and older who have certain conditions that weaken their immune system should receive meningococcal vaccine, including teens who are HIV positive.
-These persons should also receive booster shots every three to five years depending on their age.
+People ages 2 months and older who have certain conditions that weaken their immune system should receive meningococcal vaccine, including teens who are HIV positive.
+These people should also receive booster shots every three to five years depending on their age.
 Talk to your health care provider if your preteen or teen has a condition that makes it harder for their body to fight off infection.

 What are the risks from meningococcal vaccine?